keenon/keenon.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Keenon Werling, a Junior studying Computer Science at Stanford.
 This is where I keep all the ideas that are too hard to explain in a passing conversation, but that I'm still interested with telling somebody about.
-Topics vary from Natural Language Processing (my research concentration of over a year now), Silicon Valley, History, Culture, Machine Learnin, and anything else that I find time to type up.
+Topics vary from Natural Language Processing (my research concentration of over a year now), Silicon Valley, History, Culture, Machine Learning, and anything else that I find time to type up.

 My current article TODO list: